geostyler/geostyler/src/Component/RuleGenerator/ColorRampCombo/ColorRampCombo.example.md

  *
 -->

-This demonstrates the use of `RuleGenerator`.
+This demonstrates the usage of `ColorRampCombo`.

 ```jsx
 import * as React from 'react';